Let's talk Beagles.

 Q: What sizes and colors do Beagles come in?

 In the United States, Beagles come in two size varieties: 13 inches and under, and over 13 inches but not exceeding 15 inches (at the withers).
 There is no such thing as a "Pocket" or "Teacup" Beagle.
 These are the result of "breeding down" Beagles in hopes to achieve a smaller size.
 This typically results in health issues down the road and we highly discourage against anyone falling for such marketing tactics.
 Beagles come in a variety of colors and markings. many of which are explained here and here.
 The most common colors you might see is the traditional black/tan/white tri-color, red/white bi-color, and blue/tan/white tri-color.

 Q: How do you manage a Beagle's weight?

 A: Simply put, with proper nutrition in the proper amount and adequate exercise.
 Beagles are NOT free-feeder friendly.
 Meals must be portioned and food kept locked in a dog-proof bin.
 In our experience, it is not uncommon for Beagles too seem hungry even after they've eaten.
 This does not mean they are-they will eat till they couldn't move if allowed!
 Also be very mindful about the kind of treats and how many you are giving to your Beagle as this could add significant unneeded calories.
-As far as exercise goes, 30 minutes in the backyard with a ball or on a brisk walk everyday should be adequate for an adult Beagle.
+As far as exercise goes, 30 minutes in the backyard with a ball or on a brisk walk everyday should be adequate for an adult Beagle as long as there is activity in between.
 Beagles love to enjoy activities such as swimming, hiking, playing fetch, and going out for a run which makes exercising fun!